 - Stacked – Panes are selectable by a stacked format.

 - Menu – Panes are selectable by a menu.

 A preview of the currently selected format is displayed to the right.
-You can also preview formats by selectingin the toolbar and then choosing one of the following preview options: Run Process, Open Portal, Harness Preview, UI Gallery Preview, or Skin Preview.
+You can also preview formats by selecting Run Process, Open Portal, Harness Preview, UI Gallery Preview, or Skin Preview.in the toolbar and then choosing one of the following preview options:

 Layout groups facilitate authoring options in App Studio